 - Enter the Certificate fingerprint.
 This is required for us to communicate with your SAML server.

 - (Optional) For Remote logout URL, enter a logout URL where Zendesk can redirect users after they sign out of Zendesk.

-Single sign-on might not cover all use cases.
+For end users, selecting the SSO option automatically deselects the Zendesk Authentication opion if enabled.
+For staff members, single sign-on might not cover all use cases, so you have a choice to keep both authentication methods.
 For example, a Zendesk password is required to access your Support account from many Zendesk integrations, or to use the Zendesk API or Apps framework.

 To gain access, the account owner or an admin requests to receive an email containing an one-time access link.
 Clicking the link grants the person access to the account.
 No password is required.
 See Accessing the account if passwords are disabled.

 - Click Save.

 Managing users in Zendesk after enabling SAML SSO

 After enabling SAML single sign-on in Zendesk, changes made to users outside Zendesk sync to your Zendesk account.
 For example, if a user is added to your internal Active Directory or LDAP system, the user is automatically added to your Zendesk account.
 If a user is deleted in your internal system, the user will no longer be able to sign in to Zendesk However, their account will still exist in Zendesk.

 By default, the only user data stored in Zendesk when single-sign on is enabled is the user's given name, surname, and email address.
 Zendesk does not store passwords.
 As a result, you should disable any automated email notifications from Zendesk about passwords.
 See Disabling password notification emails from Zendesk.